What is Prioritization?

 What does a B mean?

 These are similar to Eisenhower’s Critical, but Not Urgent box.
 These tasks are important, but they do not require your utmost attention right now as there are not severe consequences for not getting it done at the moment.

 You should never complete a B priority before an A priority; you only do a B priority if you have set out all your fires in A. So, I am going to finish that article before returning an unimportant voicemail.

-These are similar to the Not Critical, and Not Urgent box of the Eisenhower Matrix.
-If I do not do this task, there will not be any repercussions; for example, there are not going to be consequences (besides perhaps not getting important work completed) if I watch an entire season of a television show or not.
+These are the same as the Not Critical, and Not Urgent box of the Eisenhower Matrix.
+If I do not do this task, there will not be any repercussions; for example, there are not going to be consequences if I watch an entire season of a TV show or not.

 In case you were wondering, the O’s are just there for auditory effect because how could anyone remember MSCW?